alipzsh/knowledge-base/books.md

 # Linux administrator's handbook

-read a bit before but not sure which parts, and not that important anyways.
+is actually an amazing book that I have read a bit before but not much and got bored.
+I was at the very beggining of what I'm doing now, eventhough I was using linux as desktop.

+but now that I have read TLCL and done some security/sysadmin stuff and have more questions, I can get it a olot more.